Activity: Investigating Seasonal Cycles

 - 300 ml beaker or glass jar

 - 7 thermometers

 - Safety glasses (must be worn at all times during this activity!)

 Part 1 – Working as a whole class:

-- Set up the aquarium as in Figure 1.
-Add enough plain ice (without food coloring) to the aquarium, stirring occasionally, to lower the temperature of the water to 4 degrees Centigrade (C) near the bottom.
+- Set up the aquarium with 7 thermometers at various depths with either masking tape or suction cups.
+1. Add enough plain ice (without food coloring) to the aquarium, stirring occasionally, to lower the temperature of the water to 4 degrees Centigrade (C) near the bottom.
 You should still have a shallow layer of ice on the surface, where the temperature will be 0 degrees C. Allow the water to come to rest.